 The trail is for foot and non-motorized traffic only.
 Think walkers, runners, cyclists, strollers and children’s scooters.
 There are several points of entry through Belhaven Heights and Belhaven, most notably among them, at Belhaven Heights Park, at Moody Street, and at Harding Street.
 Most users park in the former lot of Dave’s Triple B off High Street on the south end.
 On the north end, users park under I-55 on Laurel Street.

-An additional, rustic mountain bike and hiking trail is being built alongside the paved museum trail, between Fortification Street and Belhaven Creek.
+An additional, rustic mountain bike and hiking trail runs alongside the paved museum trail, between Fortification Street and Belhaven Creek.

 Relive Small Town History at the Mississippi Ag Museum

 From the 1820s until recent decades, Mississippi agriculture, and that of much of the South, was centered around the production of cotton.

 One hundred years later, crossroad towns such as Small Town, Mississippi and the Fortenberry Farm – on display at the Mississippi Agriculture and Forestry Museum – flourished as a combination of railroads, automobiles, agriculture, forestry and social developments converged.
 These small towns generally included a general store, filling station, cotton gin, sawmill, blacksmiths shop and grist mill, on display here along with a church, doctor’s office and school.